Skip to main content

 CompanyCityWorkersTypeDate

-The biggest impact was at Kentucky Apparel Summer Shade Plant Fountain Run Plant at its Kentucky facility, reporting 197 affected workers.
-Nine West Group, Inc followed with 171 workers.
+The most significant filing came from Kentucky Apparel Summer Shade Plant Fountain Run Plant at its Fountain Run facility, reporting 197 affected workers.
+Nine West Group followed with 171 workers.

 Trend & Outlook